 Pastel coral is the perfect peachy gradient.
 To get this look, ask your colorist to lighten your hair completely solid with a pastel coral overlay.

-Experiment with cotton candy waves on pastel rainbow hair to really accentuate the different colors.
-Keep in mind that fashion colors are high-maintenance and pastel colors fade faster than more vivid colors.
+Experiment with cotton candy waves on pastel rainbow hair to accentuate the different colors.
+Keep in mind that fashion colors are high-maintenance, and pastel hair colours fade faster than more vivid colors.

-Hot pink pastel hair is perfect for women who want to change up their blonde and add some color temporarily.
+Hot pink pastel hair is perfect for women wanting to change their blonde and add some color temporarily.
 This pastel tone tends to fade back to blonde quickly.
-To get this look, ask your colorist for a solid blonde with a pastel pink overlay.
+Ask your colorist for a solid blonde with a pastel pink overlay for this look.

 Rose gold pastel is a versatile hair hue that complements neutral and warmer skin tones.
-For people with richer shades of hair color, they should be pre-lightened to see it at its truest hue.
+People with richer shades of hair color should be pre-lightened to see it at its truest hue.
 To maintain this color, find a rose gold color conditioner.